muratk3n/thirdwave/en/tweets/2018/week4.md

+# Week 4

 Democracy requires a nobility class, the only non-Western country who truly managed to work with democracy is India, with strong caste culture.

 Partly

 .. but not entirely.
 See Huntington (I am on a neo-con roll these days), The Clash of Civilizations

 This European pluralism contrasts sharply with the poverty of civil society, the weakness of the aristocracy, and the strength of the centralized bureaucratic empires which simultaneously existed in Russia, China , the Ottoman lands, and other non-Western societies.
 Social pluralism early gave rise to estates, parliaments, and other institutions to represent the interests of the aristocracy, clergy, merchants, and other groups.
 These bodies provided forms of representation which in the course of modernization evolved into the institutions of modern democracy.
 Fukuyama (from Political Order and Political Decay)

 The last of the three sets of institutions to emerge was democratic accountability.
 The central mechanism of accountability, the parliament, evolved out of the feudal institution of estates, variously known as Cortes, Diet, sovereign court, zemskiy sobor, or, in England, Parliament.
 These institutions represented the elites in society—the upper nobility, gentry, and in some cases the bourgeoisie in independent cities.
 Under feudal law, monarchs were required to go to these bodies to raise taxes, since they represented the asset-owning elites in the agrarian societies of the time.
 So u need nobility, that is, bunch of power centers, mafia / thugs (that's what they are) who constantly battling amongst eachother (for more goats), and out of this a certain modus-vivendi may come out, they decide to share power somehow.
 It'd be better if they all wiped themselves out, but hey, you work with what you have.
 Burgeois is also part of the picture.

 However what is known as modern democracy today would never have been possible unless equality is somehow part of the picture, and that only comes from enlightened religion of old, and / or the left during modern times.

+---

 Comment